m18ru/classjoin/README.md

 ### ES2015 code base

-If you don't want to use transplitted to ES5 code, you can use included ES2015 version.
+If you don’t want to use transplitted to ES5 code, you can use included ES2015 version.

 You can directly import this version: